elisalazzaroni542/TANS/README.md

 ### Display Results

-To display the generated results, use:
+To display the generated results, use `make show`:
 ```
 $ make show
 ```